 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked will typically look something like this:
+Typical questions you’ll likely be asked will typically look something like this:

-- Why were your first prescribed Bupropion?
+- Why were you first prescribed Bupropion?

 - Who prescribed your Bupropion?
 A general practitioner or a psychiatrist?